Stupendously decorated dining room

 Since the departure of the Navy the Painted Hall has been managed by the Greenwich Foundation for the benefit of the nation and is open daily to the public.
 It can be hired for banquets with up to 480 guests, and it is difficult to conceive of a more awe-inspiring place for such an event.

 A phased conservation project is taking place in the Painted Hall and it is currently closed in preparation for the next stage.
-In April 2017 the hall will open for ceiling tours, giving visitors the chance to see the painting up close.
+In April 2017 the hall opened for ceiling tours, giving visitors the chance to see the painting up close.